Incompressible Energy Spectrum from Wave Turbulence: Introduction

 with $T$ and $\mu$ being the temperature and chemical potential respectively~\cite{connaughton2005}, and two cascading solutions each relating to constant flux of the conserved quantities of the system, energy and number of particles.
 Zakharov developed a formal approach to obtain these solutions, the Zakharov transformations, but in some cases the solutions can also be inferred through dimensional analysis as it is shown in Ref.~\cite{nazarenkoWaveTurbulence2011, nazarenkoWaveTurbulence2015}.

 Due to conservation of energy, $E = \int{k^{2}n_{k}dk^{D}}$, we have the direct energy cascade, $n^{E}_{k} \sim k^{-D}$, while due to conservation of particles, $N = \int{n_{k}dk^{D}}$, we have the inverse waveaction cascade, $n^{N}_{k} \sim k^{-D+\frac{2}{3}}$, with $D$ representing the dimension of the system.
+It should be mentioned that the energy cascade $n^{E}_{k}$ is log-divergent in the infrared limit, this nonlocality is usually log-corrected~\citep[see][chap.~15]{nazarenkoWaveTurbulence2011}.

 The energy and particle transference through such cascades lead to evaporation of high energy particles and accumulation of low energy particles in the ground state, thus resulting in a non-equilibrium condensation process~\citep{nazarenkoWaveTurbulence2011}.
 When the background condensate is large enough the interaction energy no longer can be considered weak and the 4-wave process described by the kinetic equation~\eqref{eq:kineticequation} is no longer valid.
 The system can then be modelled by a background condensate of constant density plus a linear inhomogeneous perturbation, the WWT can also be applied to such a situation leading to an equivalent kinetic equation for a 3-wave system~\citep{fujimoto_bogoliubov-wave_2015,nazarenkoWaveTurbulence2011}.
 In the following we will be focusing only on the three-dimensional case of the 4-wave regime.

-There has been considerable effort to verify the WWT predictions numerically~\cite{proment_sustained_2012} as well as experimentally, both with harmonic~\cite{thompsonEvidencePowerLaw2014} and box like~\cite{navon_emergence_2016,navonSyntheticDissipationCascade2018} traps.
+There has been considerable effort to verify the WWT predictions numerically~\cite{proment_sustained_2012} as well as experimentally, both with harmonic~\cite{hennEmergenceTurbulenceOscillating2009,thompsonEvidencePowerLaw2014} and box like~\cite{navon_emergence_2016,navonSyntheticDissipationCascade2018} traps.
 A comprehensive numeric investigation was conducted for the 3D case of WWT by \citet{proment_sustained_2012}, in this work a variety of situations were explored, with different methods of energy injection and dissipation.
 Aside from the WWT cascades the authors of~\citep{proment_sustained_2012} also looked at the compressible and incompressible energy spectrum for some situations, this is of great interest since vortices were observed to be present in the 4-wave regime and in the transition to 3-wave regime most vortices should vanish, so that the compressible energy dominates the system.

 Looking at the energy in the WWT, $E = \int{k^{2}n_{k}dk^{D}}$, we can predict the total energy spectrum, $\mathcal{E}(k)_{WT}^{(1D)} = k^{4+\alpha}$~\citep{promentEnergyCascadesSpectra2009}.
 But it will only correspond with the incompressible kinetic energy spectrum when the conditions are such that the incompressible part of the fluid motion is largely dominant over the compressible part.
 In the next section we will present a method to obtain the incompressible energy spectrum generally, as long as the kinetic equation is valid and the stationary solutions are known.